 The presence of Angels in the Christmas story is inspiring.
 The description of angels announcing the birth of Jesus is found in the first two Gospels of the New Testament.
 It reminds us that the conception, birth, and life of Jesus were sacred and changed the entire course of history and humankind, opening up to a world of unconditional love, forgiveness, respect, and prayer.

 Finally, another angel, Gabriel, is mentioned by name in the Christmas story.
 Gabriel is one of the most important Angels of them all.
-He is the Angel who told Mary that she was highly favored and would give birth to a son whom she was to give the name of Jesus.
+He is the Angel who told Mary she was highly favored and would give birth to a son to whom she was to give the name of Jesus.